Installation

 Placeholders:

-• gadget-endpoint: the endpoint value from the pp_values.yaml file for cloud deployment, the endpoint of your nginx configuration for on-premise deployment
+• gadget-endpoint: the endpoint value from the pp_values.yaml file for cloud deployment, the endpoint of your nginx configuration for on-premise (legacy) deployment

 • pipelinepilot-server-url: the URL of your Pipeline Pilot server